compilerla/compiler.la/_jobs/software-engineer.md

 - Experience developing performant and accessible front-end components that meet WCAG standards, using advanced HTML and CSS
 - Experience using Docker and containers to manage reproducible environments
 - Experience deploying and managing production applications and services in cloud environments such as Azure and GCP, preferably with Infrastructure as Code systems such as Terraform
+- Experience and appreciation of writing unit and integration tests for code
 - Experience collaborating with product managers, UI/UX designers, remote teams, along with client technical teams
 - Knowledge of Git / GitHub-based development workflows and open source project management
 - A love of public transportation